maheralayoubi/tohsa-front-end/README.md

 - Static assets such as images and fonts

-## How to Modify Page Content
+## Modifying Page Content

-if you need to modify page data like blogs data or news data or others , go to DB folder and choose json file that you want to modify it and change contant as you prefer

-note: you should adhear to the structure of the json data file for not causing problem is the process of get and display data
-note: add the valid src for images that you modify it
+To modify page data:

+1. Navigate to the `DB` folder in your project directory.
+2. Select the appropriate JSON file corresponding to the data you wish to modify (e.g., blogs, news, etc.).
+3. Edit the content within the file as needed.

+Important notes:

+- Adhere strictly to the existing JSON structure to avoid complications during data retrieval and display.
+- Ensure that any modified image sources are valid and accessible.

 ## All Pages in Website